Connect with us

 Holdsworth admits he rolled the dice because he went into the promotion-winning season with only 12 months on his contract and nothing on the table.

-But, like himself, the Bees progressed in his three seasons, finishing 13th, sixth and losing in the play-offs to Tranmere before eventually winning the title.
+But, like himself, the progressed in his three seasons, finishing 13th, sixth and losing in the play-offs to Tranmere before eventually winning the title.

 “I was a greedy striker and my contract was up but I wanted to see the season out with a medal,” said Holdsworth.